Written Test, Interviews, Job Offers

 - 1. Where are the internships located?

 - Internship placements are available across the province in various ministries and agencies.
-While the majority of placements are in the Central region, placements are also available in the Eastern, Northern and Western regions.

 - Candidates can indicate their preferred work locations on their application form.
 The OIP cannot guarantee the availability of relevant work placements in all cities.

 - 2. How many interns are hired each year?

 - The OIP hires approximately 100 interns annually.